Try-Out & Non-member booking to be made before Friday (3pm)

 It is important that players are not forced but rather encouraged to participate in friendly matches.
 Those who excel and show interest in competing will then be invited to represent our Wandsworth Lions during their competitive phase of their development from under 12 (school year 7).

-Competitive phase is when our players are officially entered into a league and start competing for points against other teams, and league table is displayed.
+Competitive phase is when our players are officially entered into a league and start competing for points against other teams, withh results recorded and league table displayed.
+Competitive phase starts from U12, with preparation starting from U11.

 Majority of players selected for our competitive age group would have come through our development phase, with a few coming from annual trials or holiday camps.